 - Is the employee involved in an infidelity?
 Cheating spouses may spend lavishly on luxuries and may find themselves in a predicament to make up a shortfall.

 If you suspect fraud in your workplace, you must have a plan of action in place to stop the activity immediately.
 Take the following steps:

 - Secure the Evidence.
-Gather and protect any evidence that could be helpful to your investigation team, such as computers, flash drives, cell phones and digital accounts.
+Gather and protect any evidence that could be helpful to your investigation teams, such as computers, flash drives, cell phones, and digital accounts.
 “Secure” is the operative word.
 Don’t tamper with the evidence.
 Instead, assemble a team of forensic experts to investigate as soon as you can.